The Inzu project is without doubt an ambitious project and the first one of its kind in entire Rwanda.

 Outside of Kigali though, such facilities are absent.
-Nyamata therefore is a great site for a such.
+Nyamata is one of the most emergent cities of the country therefore is a great site for a such.

-- a café and meeting rooms.
+- a café-bar and meeting rooms.

-The café and provided meeting rooms revenues will be used to cover 4BF Inzu running costs.
+The café-bar and provided meeting rooms revenues will be used to cover 4BF Inzu running costs.
 The meeting rooms will be used for 4BF Inzu activities but also for social events such as basketball match streamings.

 In March 2009, Rwanda has adopted Building Control Regulations, setting standards for facilities for PWD (Edition 1, Sub-section 3.3.15.) which were worked over by the Rwanda Housing Authority in November 2011.
-It is written
+It is written:

 Facilites for persons with disabilities […] are important and necessary.